mdochertyastro/masters_project/journal/meetings/main_project.md

 - read and write up all papers i have currently in onedrive (~10)
 - have made my mind up with webspace either using git submodules or not
 - a significant amount of tf and torch practise

 ## Questions for next meeting:

+---

+# Meeting 3 - 16/10/20

+## Pre-meeting notes:

+### Things achieved this week:

+- [x] got vitmain running from source
+- [x] set up my overleaf templates for 3 assessments (time consuming)
+- [x] got credentials for IGR wiki and gitlab from jamie
+- [x] set up final 3 repos with good structue (decided no need for submodules)
+- [x] pulled new commits from vit successfully for first time

+### Things currently working on:

+- [ ] practising branching
+- [ ] tech paper focus this whole week (will have good template by end of this weekend)
+- [ ] learning tf seperately to learn ML (then learn torch after I have ML concepts down)
+- [ ] artcile focus this coming week with good bibtex database and naming conventions
+- [ ]

+### Things I want to bring up:

+## Meeting Minutes:

+## Post-meeting tasks:

+## Questions for next meeting: